Julienbeaulieu/julienbeaulieu.github.io/_posts/2019-09-25-comprehensive-project-based-data-science-curriculum.md

 - 3Blue1Brown for math

-Feel free to send me resources, materials, courses that I have not included that you particularly enjoyed, or to send me a message if you want to chat about my experience learning this material.
+Please feel free to send me any resources, materials, courses that I have not included that you particularly enjoyed, or to send me a message if you want to chat about my experience learning this material.